earthly/website/blog/_posts/2021-07-13-python-timsort-merge.md

 runs "intelligently".
 Everything else is complication for speed, and some hard-won measure of memory efficiency.

-This is why `list(x + y).sort()` can be surprisingly fast: once it finds the sequentially runs of numbers it is functioning just like our merge algorithm, combining the two sorted lists in linear time.
+This is why `list(x + y).sort()` can be surprisingly fast: once it finds the sequential runs of numbers, it functions like our merge algorithm: combining the two sorted lists in linear time.

-Timsort have to do extra work though.
-It needs to do a pass over the data to find these sequential runs.
-We know where the runs are ahead of time but it overcomes this disadvantage by being written in C rather than Python.
+Timsort does have to do extra work, though.
+It needs to do a pass over the data to find these sequential runs, and `heapq.merge` knows where the runs are ahead of time.
+Timsort overcomes this disadvantage by being written in C rather than Python.
 Or as ShawdowRanger on Stack Overflow explains it:

 > CPython's `list.sort` is implemented in C (avoiding interpreter overhead), while `heapq.merge` is mostly implemented in Python, and optimizes for the "many iterables" case in a way that slows the "two iterables" case.

-This means that is should be possible for me to write a merge that beats Timsort if I drop down to C and write a C extension.
+This means that if I drop down to C and write a C extension I should be able to beat Timsort.
 This turned out to be easier than I thought it would be[^2].

 ## The C Extension

-The bulk of the C Extension, whose performance I'm going to cover in a minute, is just the pop the stack algorithm discussed before, using an index to point to the head of the stack:
+The bulk of the C Extension, whose performance I'm going to cover in a minute, is just the pop the stack algorithm discussed before, but using an index to point to the head of the stack:

 ``` c
   //New List